GED in Chicago

 How to Get a GED in Chicago?

 In the US state of Illinois, Chicago is the largest city.
 The GED is actually owned, published and administered by the American Council on Education (ACE) but the test is under the continuous supervision of the respective state boards in different states of America.
-So, GED Chicago is under the supervision of the Illinois Community College Board.
-However, GED Chicago is further under the supervision of the Cook County GED.
-Cook County is a county in the US state of Illinois and has its county seat in the city of Chicago.
-Hence, you can obtain all the test information pertaining to the GED Chicago on the official website of the Cook County GED.
-Refer to the following link to visit the official GED Chicago website.
+So, it is under the supervision of the Illinois Community College Board.
+However, it is further under the supervision of the Cook County.
+Cook County is in the US state of Illinois and has its county seat in the city of Chicago.
+Hence, you can obtain all the test information pertaining to the test on the official website.
+Refer to the following link to visit the official website.

 In the above website, you can find all the information regarding the test centers, eligibility criteria, test dates, test content and test registration process etc. So, you have to take the test abiding by the norms of Illinois Community College Board (ICCB) as Chicago is part of Illinois.